tiff-es/inititative/README.md

 ## Content catered to transspectrum people
 * Education, resources, support
-* Studies that aren't usually seen like rectal progesterone's effectiveness  (created by doctor but not published in traditional academic paper)
+* Studies that aren't usually seen like different ROAs of progesterone's effectiveness  (created by doctor but not published in traditional academic paper)
 * HRT education (injection methods, etc)
 * Online and local Support groups